 As soon as we had the scan, my nauseous feeling went.
 My sore boobs also went away.
 In the days that followed, I was convinced that I wasn’t pregnant and would check the NHS website for common symptoms and advice.
-We were still regularly doing pregnancy tests to check.
-I thought that I would relax after the scan and enjoy being pregnant but I couldn’t.
+We was still regularly doing pregnancy tests to check.
+I thought that I would relax after the scan and enjoy being pregnant, but I couldn’t.
 I was paranoid that something was going to go wrong.
-Before we went in for our 12-week scan I was so scared that they were going to give us bad news.
+Before we went in for our 12-week scan, I was so scared that they would give us bad news.
 But there he was, snug, safe and warm.

-I think because of this it made me paranoid about the size of my bump.
+I think because of this, it made me paranoid about the size of my bump.
 I had a couple of comments from people saying, “oh, isn’t your bump small.”
 This would make me so upset and angry!
 How dare you?
 You wouldn’t walk over to someone and say, “oh, aren’t you fat,” or “oh, don’t you have short legs?”
-What made it okay to say to a woman about the size of her bump?
-From that moment I vowed that I would never again comment on the size of a woman’s bump.
+So what made it okay to say to a woman about the size of her bump?
+From that moment, I vowed that I would never again comment on the size of a woman’s bump.
 Instead, I would say how lovely her bump was.

-As we got closer to the 20-week scan I started getting paranoid again.
+As we got closer to the 20-week scan, I started getting paranoid again.
 What if something had happened since the 12-week scan?
 How could we be sure that he was okay?
 Thankfully, all was fine!
-Baby J was a pickle though.
-The sonographer tried to scan his face to check everything was normal and he covered his face.
+Baby J was a pickle, though.
+First, the sonographer tried to scan his face to check everything was normal, and he covered his face.
 Then, when she went to check the sex, he covered his bits!

-By now I had started to feel movements and this helped (a little!) to put my mind at ease.
-Except for when he was having a lazy day and wouldn’t move much.
-Ice cold water and some Haribo would normally get him moving again, although we did have to go to the hospital a couple of times just to check.
-It’s always better to be safe than sorry and the maternity unit was always friendly and helpful.
+I had started to feel movements by now, and this helped (a little!) to put my mind at ease, except for when he was having a lazy day and wouldn’t move much.
+Ice cold water and some Haribo would normally get him moving again, although we did have to go to the hospital a couple of times to check.
+It’s always better to be safe than sorry, and the maternity unit was always friendly and helpful.

-I was extremely lucky and didn’t suffer from many pregnancy symptoms and I actually felt pretty well most of the time.
+I was fortunate and didn’t suffer from many pregnancy symptoms, and I actually felt pretty well most of the time.
 I was definitely one of the lucky ones you hear about!
 I’m just a bit gutted that I didn’t chill out and enjoy the pregnancy more in those early days.

-My normal anxiety was replaced by new worries.
+New worries replaced my normal anxiety.
 Was I able to eat this?
 Could I drink that?
 Did I have too much sugar/salt today?
 Have I drunk enough water?
 Oh no, did stretching like that hurt the baby?
 I need to go for a walk and get fresh air.
 I must make sure I take my multivitamin.
 Did I sleep funny and hurt the baby?
 Was I going to be a good mum?
 How would I cope with such little sleep?
 Would I know what to do?
 Is the baby going to like me?
-Would I ever be able to just go out and be me ever again?
+Would I ever be able to go out and be me ever again?
 Will me and my husband ever have a moment to ourselves?
 How would I cope with labour?
-This was just a few of the thoughts that I would have.
+These were just a few of the thoughts that I would have.

 Summer was in full force as I neared the end of the pregnancy.
 It was boiling!
 I’ll never know how I coped, especially as my little boy was overdue.
-Anyone that knows me knows that I am late to everything.
-It was only natural that my little boy would be late too.
+Anyone that knows me knows that I am late for everything.
+So it was only natural that my little boy would be late too.
 That’s why my birth plan was ‘whatever happens, happens.
-Only, when I was just over a week overdue I didn’t feel him move as much so I had an emergency scan at the hospital.
+When I was over a week overdue, I didn’t feel him move as much, so I had an emergency scan at the hospital.
 As per normal, he was a little monkey.
-When the Sonographer was trying to scan the umbilical cord to check it he kept pulling it out of the way!
-Everything was fine and I was allowed home.
+When the Sonographer tried to scan the umbilical cord to check it, he kept pulling it out of the way!
+Everything was fine, and I was allowed home.
 I was booked in to be induced in a few days anyway.

 Labour Not Going To Plan

-Time dragged on slowly but I was barely progressing.
+Time dragged on slowly, but I was barely progressing.
 I’d had to have my waters broken and was given the hormone drip to speed things up.
-Finally, by the Saturday at about 3 pm I was ready to push.
-By now, I was exactly 14 days over my due date and I’d been at the hospital since Thursday.
+Finally, by the Saturday at about 3 pm, I was ready to push.
+By now, I was exactly 14 days over my due date, and I’d been at the hospital since Thursday.
 I thought that I would know how to push.
-Turns out, pushing a baby out requires a special type of pushing.
+It turns out, pushing a baby out requires a special type of pushing.
 Who knew?
 So I pushed and pushed and pushed.
 And pushed and pushed.
 I pushed some more.
 Nothing.
 Why won’t this baby come out?!?!?